tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 A small but active contingent of artists recognizes and challenges this status quo and creates microtonal music using notes without analogs in 12-tone equal temperament.
 The name given for music composed with alien, non-12-tone harmonies is 'xenharmonic'.

-Xuixo, an EP released on the xenharmonic label [split-notes](http://split-notes.com/) is the first studio EP by Relyt R, the alias I created for microtonal algorave.
+Xuixo, a 6-track EP released on the xenharmonic label [split-notes](http://split-notes.com/) is the first studio EP by Relyt R, the alias I created for microtonal algorave.
 Relyt R is a focused split from my other algorave work as [R Tyler](https://instagram.com/1000instamilligrams).
 The Xuixo EP features algorithmic and machine learning enabled techno and dance music using non-Western tunings.
   19-, 21-, and 33-tone equal temperaments were chosen to synthesize alien harmonies and melodies with notes exterior to the common 12.

 My motivation for incorporating live-coding, machine learning, techno,  and xenharmonic scales is to imagine how music in the future may exist--with a radically different sonic palette.
 The intention behind Xuixo EP was to use this set of digital tools and custom code bases to evoke wonder about an algorithmic future.
 Perhaps the future will be alien and dystopian.
 If so, a fast, brutal, and bizarre xenharmonic techno soundtrack would be fitting.